open-education-hub/web-security/end-to-end-attack/index.md

 # Introduction

 There are multiple stages of a cyber attack: many of them contains five common stages used by a hacker to break into a system and also control it.
-In the last time, cyber-attacks to critical infrastructure are becoming more common, complex and creative.
+In the last time, cyber-attacks on critical infrastructure are becoming more common, complex and creative.

 ## Phase one: Reconnaissance and Research

-Also called the 'footprinting' stage, this phase consists of the research made by the attacker to obtain as much information as possible about the target.
+Also called the `footprinting` stage, this phase consists of the research made by the attacker to obtain as much information as possible about the target.
 The main objective is to understand the technologies that the target is using, what types of mechanisms the target has in place, and also where the target is located.

 ### Passive Reconnaissance